Websoft9Archive/ansible-joomla/docs/else-faq.md

 Edit the  [phpMyAdmin configuration file](/stack-components.md#phpmyadmin), replace `Require all granted` with `Require ip 192.160.1.0`, then restart Apache service

-#### Is it possible to modify the source path of Nextcloud?
+#### Is it possible to modify the source path of Joomla?

 Yes, modify it by [vhost configuration file](/stack-components.md#apache)

-#### Can I configure this Nextcloud if I don't understand the Linux command?
+#### Can I configure this Joomla if I don't understand the Linux command?

-Yes, you can use GUI tool WinSCP to start Nextcloud, no commands
+Yes, you can use GUI tool WinSCP to start Joomla, no commands

 #### Do I need to change the owner(group) for the files which I upload by SFTP?

 No, you don't need to change them because LAMP/LNMP was set to changed automaticly

-#### How to modify the path of Nextcloud?
+#### How to modify the path of Joomla?

-Example application's path is: */data/wwwroot/nextcloud*, you can modify it by [vhost configuration file](/stack-components.md#apache)
+Example application's path is: */data/wwwroot/joomla*, you can modify it by [vhost configuration file](/stack-components.md#apache)

 #### How to delete 9Panel?